ratson/cordova-plugin-admob-free/README.md

 Requires admob account http://www.google.com/ads/admob/

-Fix Admob SDK FPS issue: go to your AdMob account and disable text banners, leaving enabled only image banners. (provided by Cipriux)
-(not both, but one of them)

 This is open source cordova plugin.

 You can see Plugins For Cordova in one page: http://cranberrygame.github.io?referrer=github